 About USETSU presets (English)

-Before long, it became an indispensable partner in my photography endeavors.
-For the subsequent 10 years, there hasn't been a day when I didn't launch Lightroom, showing just how extensively I've used it.
+Before long, it became an indispensable partner in my photographic journey.
+For the past 10 years, I haven't gone a single day without opening Lightroom, which shows just how integral it has become to my work.

 Before - After